phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_purerandom.md

 import colorspace
 ~~~

-Next, we specify all the model parameters:
+Next, we specify model parameters:

 * mean tumble time: 0.1s[^Saragosti2012];
-* mean reorientation angle of 68° with a standard deviation of 36°[^Berg1972];
 * cell speed of 20µm/s[^Baker2005].

 We also set a "seed" of our pseudorandom number generator.
 This ensures that the sequence of "random" numbers will be the same every time we run the simulation.
 We can change the seed to obtain a different outcome.
 For more on seeding, please consult the discussion of pseudorandom number generation at [Programming for Lovers](http://compeau.cbd.cmu.edu/programming-for-lovers/chapter-2-forecasting-a-presidential-election-with-monte-carlo-simulation/#pitfalls).